 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 There are many treatment programs and support groups across the country.
-If you are ready to beat your addiction, contact us to find available treatment options in your area.
+If you are ready to beat your addiction, contact a treatment provider to find available treatment options in your area.